Performance Dashboard – 2023/24 Outturn

 An evaluation of the responder service has shown that for every £1 spent it gives a return on investment (ROI) of £2.71 on cost avoidance to the system.

-Mole Valley Life Monitoring & Responder Services recently won a place on the Northern Housing Consortium framework.
+Mole Valley Life Monitoring & Responder Services recently won a place on the Northern Housing Consortium framework which will enable someone to easily procure the service

 • Status: Green